 NHS Negligence Claims Solicitors / Sue The NHS

 The NHS leads the world in public healthcare.
-The valuable resource is the oldest system of its kind anywhere in the world, and one other countries have sought to emulate.
+The valuable resource is the oldest system of its kind anywhere in the world, and one that other countries have sought to emulate.
 Given the many millions of sessions of treatment the NHS provides every year – babies delivered, operations, consultations, tooth extractions and physical therapy sessions – it is impressive to know that most patients receive a high standard of care.
-Unfortunately, mistakes happen, and when they do, The Medical Negligence Experts are here to help you obtain NHS compensation.
+Unfortunately, mistakes happen, and when they do, The Medical Negligence Experts are here to help you launch successful claims against the NHS.

 The NHS was created to provide an excellent standard of health care to everyone, not only those who can afford it.
 When you sprain your ankle, need a prescription, have to have a cavity filled, or find yourself suffering from a life-threatening illness, the NHS is there.
 People trust it to take care of them from conception to death, but a growing population and budget constraints have stretched it further than it can comfortably go.
 It is not fair that you should have to suffer physically or financially because of someone else’s error.
-If you have experienced illness, injury or bereavement through NHS negligence, contact The Medical Negligence Experts today to speak to an expert NHS negligence solicitor.
+If you’ve experienced illness, injury or bereavement due to negligence and wish to file claims against the NHS, then contact The Medical Negligence Experts today to speak to an expert NHS negligence solicitor.

 Most treatments come with some degree of risk.
-When your care provider fails to take every reasonable step to avoid these risks and you are harmed, it may be considered NHS negligence.
+When your care provider fails to take every reasonable step to avoid these risks and you are harmed, you may be eligible for suing the NHS for medical negligence.
 The treatment does not have to be supplied by a doctor or surgeon.
 Acts or omissions by nurses, physiotherapists, radiologists, dieticians, pharmacists, lab technicians and even porters can also give rise to NHS negligence claims if they did not conform to the required standard.

 There is such a large volume of claims made for NHS negligence that they have their own in-house legal department to handle them, called the NHS Litigation Authority.

 The majority of clients we represent are those who are claiming NHS compensation for negligence.
-It is a field lawyers at The Medical Negligence Experts are particular skilled in, and we have an excellent track record in obtaining successful outcomes for our clients.
+It is a field that lawyers at The Medical Negligence Experts are particularly skilled in, and we have an excellent track record in obtaining successful claims against the NHS.

 You must meet the following criteria for your claim to be considered:

 - Your injury or illness needs to be directly linked to the failure of your health professional to uphold their duty of care.
-If there is a strong probability that you would have been injured even if the health professional had acted correctly, then your claim is unlikely to be successful.
+If there is a strong probability that you would have been injured even if the health professional had acted correctly, then these claims against the NHS are unlikely to be successful.

 An example of this second point relates to an example claim of delayed diagnosis.
 A compensation claim was made against a GP who failed to refer a patient for tests even though he was showing obvious symptoms of early prostate cancer.
 The doctor accepted their mistake but argued that the patient’s cancer would have progressed regardless of their negligence.
 The patient’s lawyers obtained independent medical evidence to support his belief that his cancer treatment would not have been as invasive and debilitating had his cancer been diagnosed sooner.
 His claim was upheld, and he was awarded a five-figure settlement in recognition of the pain his more aggressive treatment caused, and financial loss due to him requiring additional time away from work.

-How do I know if I have a NHS negligence claim?
+How do I know if I have an NHS negligence claim?

 The NHS complaints procedure is designed to give you an explanation, not financial compensation.
-If you have suffered actual harm in an NHS hospital, then you are entitled to claim compensation for your injuries.
+If you have suffered actual harm in an NHS hospital, then you are entitled to make claims against the NHS in order to receive compensation for your injuries.

 A claim may be brought against the NHS institution if: